 Meet The Staff

 April Yoder, professor of the Cultural Studies of Caribbean Sport class, holds an M.A. in Latin American Studies from the University of Arizona and is a Ph.D. candidate in Georgetown University’s Department of History, completing her dissertation, entitled Pitching Democracy: Baseball and Politics in the Dominican Republic, 1955-1978.
 She is a Davis Fellow at Georgetown and has received numerous other grants and awards during her undergraduate and graduate studies.
-In addition to being a part of CIEE’s Sports and Society study abroad program, April recently taught a course on Drug Policy in Latin America at Georgetown, and in the fall of 2012 will be teaching Sports in the History of the Americas.
+In addition to being a part of CIEE’s Sports and Society study abroad program, April recently taught a course on Drug Policy in Latin America at Georgetown, and in the fall of 2012 taught Sports in the History of the Americas.
 In 2010, she presented a piece entitled, “Politics at the Plate: Baseball and Democracy in the Dominican Republic, 1961-1963," for Georgetown’s Latin American History Research Seminar.
 She specializes in the political aspects of baseball, both locally and internationally, especially throughout Latin America during the Cold War.

 Where You'll Study